awsdocs/aws-java-developer-guide/doc_source/creating-clients.rst

 ================

 Service clients in the SDK are thread-safe and, for best performance, you should treat them as long-lived objects.
-Each client has its own connection pool resource that is shut down when the client is garbage collected.
+Each client has its own connection pool resource.
+Explicitly shut down clients when they are no longer needed to avoid resource leaks.

 To explicitly shut down a client, call the :methodname:`shutdown` method.
 After calling :methodname:`shutdown`, all client resources are released and the client is unusable.